JackalLabs/canine-docs/docs/protocol/tokens.md

 ---
 sidebar_position: 1
 ---
-# Tokens
+# JKL Token

-## JKL or Jackal
+## Overview
-JKL is an inflationary token that powers the Jackal Protocol.
-The JKL Token has many use cases.
-Some of these use cases are below.
+The JKL token is an inflationary token that powers the Jackal Protocol.
+It has numerous use cases within the ecosystem, ensuring its utility and importance.
+In this documentation, we will outline the main use cases of the JKL token and explain its role in the Jackal Protocol ecosystem.

+## Use Cases

+### dApps
-- __dApps__ - Applications built leveraging the Jackal Protocol, such as Jackal Storage and the RNS Marketplace, may choose to include the JKL token to expand its utility.
+Applications built leveraging the Jackal Protocol, such as Jackal Storage and the RNS Marketplace, may choose to include the JKL token to expand its utility.

+### Securing the Network
-- __Securing the Network__ - As the Jackal Protocol is a Proof-of-Stake (PoS) Cosmos L1 blockchain, JKL can be delegated to validators to secure the network and earn JKL rewards.
+As the Jackal Protocol is a Proof-of-Stake (PoS) Cosmos L1 blockchain, JKL can be delegated to validators to secure the network and earn JKL rewards.
 Otherwise known as staking or bonded tokens.

+### Transaction Fees
-- __Transaction Fees__ - Transactions on the Jackal Protocol must be paid for using JKL.
+Transactions on the Jackal Protocol must be paid for using JKL.
 As the protocol is PoS, the cost of transactions is inexpensive.

+### Governance
-- __Governance__ - Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spend, and other governance proposals.
+Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spend, and other governance proposals.

+### Collateral
-- __Collateral__ - The JKL token can act as collateral for validators, storage providers, and other smart contract use cases.
+The JKL token can act as collateral for validators, storage providers, and other smart contract use cases.

+### Liquidity Provision
-- __Liquidity Provision__ - JKL can be allocated into a liquidity pool to earn rewards.
+JKL can be allocated into a liquidity pool to earn rewards.

-## JWL or Jewel

-JWL is an L1 store-of-value token native to the Canine Blockchain.
-JWL tokens are immutable, meaning they can never be created, changed or destroyed.
-There is a finite amount of JWL that will be minted at the chain's genesis.
-Currently, there is no utility for the JWL token and it should be treated as such.
+## Unique JKL Token Utility for Users and Storage Providers

+### Users

+Users seeking storage solutions can leverage JKL tokens to pay for the storage services provided by storage providers within the Jackal Protocol.
+By utilizing JKL tokens as a medium of exchange, users can access a decentralized, secure, and censorship-resistant storage infrastructure.

+### Storage Providers

+Storage providers are incentivized to offer storage space and maintain a high level of service by earning JKL tokens.
+By receiving JKL tokens as payment for their services, storage providers can cover the costs of infrastructure, hardware, and bandwidth while potentially profiting from their participation in the ecosystem.